Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Hyundai Sonata Insurance
+How to Buy the Best Hyundai Sonata Insurance

-The list below is a brief recap of the coverage data illustrated above.
+The following list is a brief recap of the coverage data presented in the illustrations above.

-- Drivers considered higher risk who tend to receive serious violations could be forced to pay on average $1,640 more each year for car insurance
+- Drivers who tend to receive serious violations may pay on average $1,640 more every year than a safer driver

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.